 Archie Brodsky is Co-Founder of the Program in Psychiatry and the Law, Massachusetts Mental Health Center and Beth Israel Deaconess Medical Center, Harvard Medical School.
 He has co-authored 16 books, including Love and Addiction and The Truth about Addiction and Recovery.

-Lieutenant Diane Goldstein (Ret.) is an executive board member of Law Enforcement Action Partnership (LEAP), an organization of current and former law enforcement officials opposed to the War on Drugs.
-She spent over 20 years in law enforcement, retiring as a Lieutenant for the Redondo Beach, CA Police Department.
+Lt.
+Diane Goldstein (Ret.) is an executive board member of Law Enforcement Action Partnership (LEAP), an organization of current and former law enforcement officials opposed to the War on Drugs.
+She spent over 20 years in law enforcement, retiring as a Lieutenant Commander for the Redondo Beach, California Police Department.
+A highly decorated officer, her views on the drug war gradually changed as she moved up the ranks and saw the failures of what law enforcement was trying to accomplish.
+She has presented at the UK Houses of Parliament and to Californian legislatures.

 Dr. Sheila Vakharia is the policy manager for the Office of Academic Engagement at the Drug Policy Alliance where she works to help bridge the research and policy divide.
 She was previously an assistant professor in the department of Social Work at LIU’s Brooklyn campus and has worked as a clinical social worker in both traditional abstinence-based and harm reduction treatment settings.